 Deferred tax assets are recognized where it is probable that future taxable profit will be available against which the temporary differences can be utilized.
-The Company has utilized these losses through the generation of taxable profits in the last few years and is expected to continue to do so, and be able to further utilize these losses with the planned formation of Trinidad and Tobago Mortgage Bank (TTMB).
+The Company has utilized these losses through the generation of taxable profits in the last few years and is expected to continue to do so, and be able to further utilize these losses with the planned merger of TTMF and Home Mortgage Bank.
 Such restructuring will allow for the further use of accumulated income tax losses against future taxable profits in the short to medium term.